-- (1) The project site work cost estimate is \$4,580,000, and the 172-units of building cost is estimated to cost \$232,736,00.
+- The project site work cost estimate is \$4,580,000, and the estimated total cost is \$36,611,00,00.
 The applicant has provided a letter dated November 16, 2023, from Karl Suchecki, Executive Vic President of Gorham Saving Bank stating there a banking relationship for Graiver Home, Inc. and its president, Loni Graiver, principal of Windham Village Apartments, LLC. - (2) The applicant has provided technical capacity to complete the proposed project.
 Gorrill Palmer and Flyscatcher, LLC have been contracted to prepare to the required permit application and development plans.